CREATE TABLE PARTITION

 NOT NULL constraints are always copied to the new table.
 CHECK constraints will only be copied if INCLUDING CONSTRAINTS is specified; other types of constraints will never be copied.
 These rules also apply to column constraints and table constraints.

-Unlike INHERITS, columns and constraints copied by LIKE are not merged with similarly named columns and constraints.
+Columns and constraints copied by LIKE are not merged with the same name.
 If the same name is specified explicitly or in another LIKE clause, an error is reported.

 • Any indexes on the source table will not be created on the new table, unless the INCLUDING INDEXES clause is specified.